mnkth01a/MultiFunction_Shield/README.md

 Also, the b segment comes on anytime the segment is active and a segment is active.
 So, if you want to display a "5", the b segment is also active making it look like an "9".
 The same is true for the "6" which looks like an "8".
 I even spent some time trying to figure out how to turn off the b segment, but I was not successful.

 The potentiometer is of the multiturn type that is great for fine tuning, but is not very good for sweeping the value.
+In order to use it for positioning a servo, you would have to turn the potentiometer many times to get the servo to move from one end to the other.
+An alternative would be to use a very narrow range of the potentiometer, but that would not be very accurate.
+I would recommend using a regular potentiometer instead, but you'd have to find one to replace the multiturn potentiometer on the board.